Medical Malpractice Frequently Asked Questions

 The misdiagnosis must violate the doctor’s statutory duty to practice medicine using a “reasonable degree of skill and effort.”
 GA Code § 51-1-27 (2016).
 The law does not hold medical professionals to a standard of perfection.
 The mistake must be a failure of the duty of reasonable care to amount to medical malpractice.

-Getting Help for a Lawsuit for Misdiagnosis
+Getting Help for a Misdiagnosis Lawsuit In Georgia

 The Law Office of Jason R. Schultz, PC can help you if you or a loved one was misdiagnosed.
 We will analyze the facts to see if a medical professional committed medical malpractice.
 Call us today at 404-474-0804 to set up your free consultation.